-The Indian Ocean to the south, the Pacific Ocean on the west, the Arctic Ocean to the north, and the Ural Mountains to the east, Asia is divided into six different regions and 57 countries each offering something unique to visitors.
+The Indian Ocean to the south, the Pacific Ocean to the west, the Arctic Ocean to the north, and the Ural Mountains to the east, Asia is divided into six different regions and 57 countries each offering something unique to visitors.

 The coldest of these regions, the North Asia Region is also known as Siberia.
-Covered with snow for most part of the year, this area is inhabited by the fewest number of people.
+Covered with snow for most of the year, this area is inhabited by the fewest number of people.
 It is more known for its Siberian Tigers and Husky Dogs.
-In contrast, East Asia is the most populated of all parts of the continent, and China that falls in this region is the most populated country in the world.
+In contrast, East Asia is the most populated of all parts of the continent, and China which falls in this region is the most populated country in the world.
 Mandarin a key language of the area, is also the most spoken language in the world.

-With the tallest mountain peak in the world, the Mount Everest in its embrace, the South Asian region of Asia has India – the largest country in this region with a population of over one billion people.
-Known for its diverse cultures, the countries in this part of Asia offer numerous architectural marvels and heritage sites.
+With the tallest mountain peak in the world, Mount Everest in its embrace, the South Asian region of Asia has India – the largest country in this region with a population of over one billion people.
+Known for their diverse cultures, the countries in this part of Asia offer numerous architectural marvels and heritage sites.